nwlasher/nwlasher/README.md

 * I love BMX racing, RC cars/planes, and camping
-* Currenlty studying Computer Engineering at the University at Buffalo ~~* I am relatively new to GitHub, having only used it for academic projects so far!~~ How to reach me
+* Currenlty studying Computer Engineering at the University at Buffalo
+* ~~I am relatively new to GitHub, having only used it for academic projects so far!~~
+* Not anymore!
+I know about git stage . !!!

+How to reach me

 * For now, please contact me via my university email *nwlasher@buffalo.edu*